-Let’s dive into what vocal polishing will get you, and let me give you a peek into my workflow, which centers around one principle:
+Let’s dive into what vocal polishing will get you, and let me give you a peek into my workflow.

 I learned this one the hard way, but boy, when I got it through my thick skull, it made a difference.
 Cutting up the vocal into separate regions, properly placing the vocal line against the music or programmatic material—these techniques went a long way towards minimizing CPU-extensive automation or implementing time-based effects that were no longer needed.